Hit and Run Victims Attorney in Boston

 In addition to taking a physical toll, being a victim of another driver’s negligence can be emotionally and financially draining.
 When an at-fault driver flees the scene, there’s no one for the victim to blame.
 Who will pay for the cost of medical treatment, vehicle repair and lost wages?

-The Boston car accident lawyers at the Law Offices of Jeffrey S. Glassman understand the challenges of dealing with all types of hit-and-run accidents, including:
+The Boston car accident lawyers at the Jeffrey Glassman Injury Lawyers understand the challenges of dealing with all types of hit-and-run accidents, including:

 - Drunk-driving accidents